Silverbeet 'Compact Deep Green'

 Don’t water again until the seedlings emerge in around 2 weeks.
 Limiting watering helps to reduce the chance of seeds rotting before they germinate.

-Yates Broad Bean ‘Evergreen’ will need to be planted next to or within a support as the plants can grow up to 1 m tall and become heavy when covered in their large pods.
+'Evergreen' or 'Hughey' will need to be planted beside a support, as the plants can grow up to 1m tall and they become quite heavy when covered in their large pods.
 Supports can be constructed from tomato stakes or bamboo poles and strong garden twine.

 Here are some broad bean recipes to inspire you to grow this delicious vegie:

-With delicious cool season vegies like broccoli, Brussels sprouts, cabbage and cauliflower in full swing, caterpillars like cabbage white butterfly caterpillars will be on the rampage.
+With delicious and enticing vegies like broccoli, Brussels sprouts, cabbage and cauliflower in full swing, caterpillars (especially cabbage white butterfly caterpillars) will be on the rampage.
 Even the smallest of caterpillars can chew through mountains of foliage and left unchecked can result in heartbreaking skeletonised leaves.
 You may not see the caterpillars themselves, just their damage or droppings, as many caterpillars are cleverly camouflaged.

-Caterpillars are easy to control by regularly spraying vegies with Yates Success Ultra Insect Control Concentrate.
+Caterpillars are easy to control by regularly spraying vegies with Yates Success Ultra Insect Control.

 Yates Success Ultra controls a range of common caterpillars, including cabbage white butterfly caterpillars, on a variety of plants, including potatoes, tomatoes, pip fruit and stone fruit.
 Spraying should start as soon as the first caterpillars or their damage is spotted and repeat applications every 7 days.